akshayjain-1/PhishGuard/README.md

 - **Attachment Analysis**: Checks for attachments, hashes them, and analyzes their content using VirusTotal.
 - **QR Code Detection**: Scans for QR codes in the email body and attachments, extracting any URLs present.
 - **Fake Invoice Detection**: Identifies potential fake invoice scams based on email content.
 - **Comprehensive Reporting**: Generates a detailed report summarizing all findings.
+After the analysis is complete, check the `email_analysis_report.txt` file for the detailed report.

 ## Prerequisites